 The MD degree program (also a combined MD/PhD program) at Minnesota offers students an unusual variety of clinical clerkship opportunities, most of them in urban settings with diverse patient populations:

-- Hennepin County Medical Center, the major teaching hospital for the University—a downtown Minneapolis hospital with 436 beds, a Level 1 Trauma Center, and the state's most active Emergency Department.
-Named in America's Best Hospitals in 1995 as one of the nation's top hospitals in nine specialty areas, HCMC also is considered one of the premier hospitals for crosscultural competency.
+- Hennepin Healthcare, the major teaching hospital for the University—a downtown Minneapolis hospital with 436 beds, a Level 1 Trauma Center, and the state's most active Emergency Department.
+Named in America's Best Hospitals in 1995 as one of the nation's top hospitals in nine specialty areas, HCMC also is considered one of the premier hospitals for cross-cultural competency.

-- Fairview University Medical Center, a comprehensive primary- and specialty-care center that includes the former University Hospital.
+- M Health Fairview University of Minnesota Medical Center, a comprehensive primary- and specialty-care center that includes the former University Hospital.

 - Abbott Northwestern, a major private city hospital.

 - Regions Hospital, a regional acute-care facility, Children's Hospital, an acclaimed pediatrics center, and Veterans Administration Hospital.

 - Community health clinics—including Community-University Health Center, with many low-income Southeast Asian patients, and West Side Community Health Center, which serves a sizable Chicano/Latino patient base.

 - Urban Physician Associate Program—offering third-year medical students in-depth clinical exposure to diverse urban populations (a rural counterpart also is offered).

 Support Services for Students

 The Medical School offers services and resources to help students thrive academically, culturally, and personally.
 Of special interest:

 - Medical School Office for Minority Affairs and Diversity, which works to foster a diverse community of students, staff, and faculty and to provide opportunity and support to prospective students from minority groups.